jonnywinter/jonnywinter.github.io/2021-01-30-passing-data-between-html-flask.md

 ```
 A few things to note here -
 - the 4th line is the [Superhero Bootstrap](https://bootswatch.com/superhero/) (just to make it look pretty);
+- the 5th line is the jQuery & AJAX script, this isn't used in the first example but is in the later two;
 - the input is alocated the id *inputText*;
 - when clicked, the button triggers a function called *myFunction*, passing it the data (value) of the input box;
 - myFunction has the variable *text*, which is the data passed to it from the button (which in turn see the points above);